actix/actix-website/content/docs/getting-started.md

 That's it!
 Now, compile and run the program with `cargo run`.
 Head over to ``http://localhost:8088/`` to see the results.

-### Alternative syntax
+### Using Attribute Macros to Define Routes

-You might prefer the alternative syntax provided by [actix-web-codegen] which allows you to specify the routes above your functions like so:
+Alternatively, you can define routes using macro attributes which allows you to specify the routes above your functions like so:

-{{< include-example example="getting-started" section="alternative">}}
+{{< include-example example="getting-started" section="macro-attributes">}}

-You can then declare this function using `service()`:
+You can then register the route using `service()`:

 ```rust
 App::new()
     .service(index3)
 ```

-For consistency reasons, this documentation only uses the regular syntax shown at the beginning of this page.
+For consistency reasons, this documentation only uses the explicit syntax shown at the beginning of this page.
 However, if you prefer this syntax you should feel free to use it any time you declare a route as it's only syntactic sugar.

+To learn more, see [actix-web-codegen].

 ### Auto-reloading